fsc4j/fsc4j/README.md

 Stepping through your program and inspecting the values of variables at each step using Eclipse's debugging functionality is an important technique for diagnosing crashes and other incorrect program behavior.
 Unfortunately, the code added to your program by FSC4J degrades the debugging experience.
 Therefore, we recommend that before starting a debugging session, you temporarily disable FSC4J by appending `_nofsc4j` to your package name using Eclipse's refactoring support.
 (Right-click on the package in the Package Explorer and choose *Refactor* -> *Rename*.)
 For example, if your project is in a package called `foo`, rename the package to `foo_nofsc4j`.
 FSC4J will ignore all FSC4J tags in files starting with a package declaration that contains `nofsc4j`.
 As a result, it will not add any code to your program and will not impact the debugging experience.
 After you are done debugging, restore your original package name so that you will again benefit from FSC4J's syntax checks, type checks, visibility checks, and run-time checks.

 ## FAQ

+### How can I tell if the plugin is installed properly?

+In Eclipse's About dialog (on Windows: Help -> About Eclipse; on Mac: Eclipse menu -> About Eclipse), choose Installation details.
+On the Installed Software tab, check the version number of Eclipse Java Development Tools; it should contains `fsc4j`.
+If not, installation of FSC4J was not successful.

 ### I am getting orange underlines all over my formal specifications!